Non-Alcoholic Beverages: Better For You? Not Always.

 It’s hard to dive into the world of non-alcoholic beverages without encountering the phrase “better for you.”
 Everywhere you look, brands and influencers promote non-alc products as healthier alternatives to alcoholic drinks.
 But are they all truly better for you?
 While these beverages eliminate alcohol, a closer look at some products sometimes reveals a hidden truth: they can contain sugar, artificial ingredients, and preservatives, making them problematic for those pursuing health and wellness goals.

+The biggest offenders are mocktails and non-alcoholic spirits.
 The word “mocktail” means different things to different people, but for this article, I’m focusing on canned ready-to-drink (RTD) beverages that mimic alcoholic cocktails, as well as non-alcoholic spirits sold as alternatives to their alcoholic counterparts.
 When it comes to unhealthy ingredients, it’s important to take a closer look at some of these options.

 Sugar, sugar, everywhere